 The Gretsch Collection

 As with other guitar brands, Gretsch guitars come in a variety of different ranges, models, body types, etc.

 There are four different ranges: Streamliner, Electromatic, Professional, and Custom Shop.

-The Streamliner series being the entry-level range, Electromatic the mid-tier range, and Professional and Custom Shop being the two high-end ranges.
+The Streamliner series is the entry-level range, Electromatic the mid-tier range, and finally, Professional and Custom Shop are their high-end ranges.

 The entry-level Streamliner series are all made in Indonesia.
 These guitars are excellent for beginners and even intermediates.

 They generally cost between $300-$700, making them the least expensive range of all the Gretsch guitars.

 The bodies of the center block and hollow body Streamliners are made with laminated maple and the necks are nato.
 The solid-body Streamliners are nato wood in both the body and the neck.

 The Streamliners use Broad’Tron pickups that are similar to traditional humbuckers.
 These pickups produce powerful mids along with smooth lows and highs.